 - Lacing system doesn’t allow for much adjustability

-Nike walking shoes will have more flexibility in the sole while Nike running shoes tend to have more of a stiff sole.
+Nike walking shoes have more flexibility in the sole, while running shoes tend to have stiffer sole.
 You may notice that the walking shoe has more flex-grooves in the forefoot, which provides greater flexibility when walking.

-The walking shoe may also have a rounded heel, which encourages a natural heel strike.
+Walking shoes may also have a rounded heel, which encourages a natural heel strike.
 This helps to minimize injuries and pain.
-You’ll find that the walking shoe has a plush and cushy feel, from all the cushioning in the shoe.
+You’ll find that walking shoes generallay have a plush and cushy feel, from all the cushioning in the shoe.

 What are unique technologies and materials used by Nike?